 There are some other small differences as well—the 4Ever has two built-in cup holders.
 The Milestone has a single cup holder attached to the side of the seat.
 The 4Ever has six recline positions and a headrest with ten positions that can be adjusted with one hand.
 The Milestone has only four recline positions.
 In the not too distant past, the 4Ever was $70 more than the Milestone—that gap has narrowed to about $15.
 That makes the 4Ever a better buy in our opinion for the backless booster mode alone.

 FYI: There are two versions of the 4Ever: the base model and a version that adds additional side impact protection (Safety Surround).
-The latter is a Babies R Us exclusive at $330.
+The latter is $330.

 Graco clearly has put a lot of thought into the 4Ever.
 Little touches like the harness that stores away in booster mode (you don’t have to remove it from the seat) are very nice.
 Unlike the giant SmartSeat, the 4Ever is easier to fit in a vehicle in rear-facing mode.
 The steel reinforced frame and EPS lined seat are pluses.
 You also get premium “push-on” LATCH connectors, which you would expect at this price point.

 Reader feedback and online reviews are very positive about the 4Ever.
 Readers love how the fabric snaps off for cleaning.
 The 4ever is easy to install and adjust.
 The seat earns a Best Bet in booster mode by the Insurance Institute for Highway Safety.